 Problem Check: (1) No faxes will be able to be sent.
-Hook switch^{1} Rubber keypads Control panel PCB Main PCB MJ PCB (2) Speed dialing will not work. • Ordinary dialing function If it works normally, check the main PCB; if not, refer to item (1) above.
+Hook switch Rubber keypads Control panel PCB Main PCB MJ PCB (2) Speed dialing will not work. • Ordinary dialing function If it works normally, check the main PCB; if not, refer to item (1) above.
 (3) Dial does not switch between tone and pulse.
 Main PCB (4) The ringer does not sound.
-SpeakerMain PCBMJ PCB (5) No phone call can be made with the handset. ^{1} Curled cordHandsetMain PCB (6) No phone call can be made with the cordless handset. ^{2} Cordless handset Cordless PCB Main PCB MJ PCB
+Speaker harnessSpeakerMain PCBMJ PCB (5) No phone call can be made with the handset.
+Curled cordHandsetHook switch PCBMain PCB

-1 For models with handset
+^{} For models with handset